marqsw/AI-Chess-Engine/README.md

 ![](images/cover.png)
 # AI Chess Engine
 ## About
 This is a my practical project for A-Level Computer Science.
 It is a simple Python implementation of AlphaZero, one of the strongest chess-playing models to date.
-It utilizes reinforcement learning to train itself, eliminating the need for expensive data and human resources.
+It utilises reinforcement learning to train itself, eliminating the need for expensive data and human resources.
 For more information, please see [DeepMind's blog](https://deepmind.google/discover/blog/alphazero-shedding-new-light-on-chess-shogi-and-go/).

 ## Features
 - Single player against AI